The following procedures describe how complaints, allegations of non-compliance, suspensions and terminations of IRB approval are handled by the IRB.

 The Principal Investigator is responsible for reporting any non-compliance by study personnel to the IRB.

-All allegations of non-compliance will be reviewed by the IRB Chair and the RPO Director.
+All allegations of non-compliance will be reviewed by the IRB Chair and the ORI Director.
 They will review:

 - all documents relevant to the allegation;